 Encourage pro-social behavior in your employees.
-When they are given the opportunity to connect with one another through acts of generosity and the expression of gratitude, employees will be healthier, happier, and less likely to fly the coop.
+When they are given the opportunity to connect with one another through acts of connection and appreciation, employees will be healthier, happier, and less likely to fly the coop.
 And by encouraging them to be on the lookout for good behaviors to commend, you give people a sense of ownership of the company.

 Show your employees they are valued and appreciated by offering them real-time recognition that celebrates their successes and their efforts.
 Make it specific, social and supported by tangible reward, and you, too, will be rewarded—with their loyalty.